-How to make a Shrub, a flavorful fruit- infused “drinking vinegar” to use in cocktails, mocktails, vinaigrettes and sauces!
+A shrub is a flavorful fruit-infused “drinking vinegar” to use in cocktails, mocktails, vinaigrettes and sauces!
 A beautiful way to preserve summer’s bounty- plus they make a great hostess gift!

 Hey friends!
-Tonia is back with her flavorful Shrub Recipe!
+What to try your hand at making a shrub?
 This one is infused with fresh juicy summer plums and shiso leaves- a marriage made in heaven!

-Of course, you can always sub other summer fruit and other herbs, simply use this as a jumping-off point for your own creations.
+Of course, you can always sub other summer fruit and other herbs, simply use this as a basic guide for your own creations.
+Here is another one, made with Rhubarb!
+We’re so excited to see what you create.

 What is a shrub?

-- A shrub is basically a drinking vinegar, one that has been infused with fruit (typically) and sweetened, that can be added to cocktails, or mocktails (with mineral water) or dressings and vinaigrettes.
+A shrub is in essence a drinking vinegar, one that has been infused with fruit (typically) and sweetened, that can be added to cocktails, or mocktails (with mineral water) or dressings and vinaigrettes.
 It’s a great way to preserve summer flavors all the way into winter.

 FYI, These also make beautiful hostess gifts that will keep all the way until Christmas!